-If you’re concerned that a collapsible container might require specialist equipment or additional labour and maintenance, don’t be.
+If you’re concerned that a collapsible ULDs might require specialist equipment or additional labour and maintenance, don’t be.
 Two people can erect or collapse the containers in mere minutes, without the need for any special tools.
-Completely manual or with the help of some simple air pressure.
+Completely manual.

 Add to this the fact that it’s an incredibly sustainable option, and you can see why the collapsible container is the answer to many a company’s prayers: fewer flights, more space and less fuel to return a stack of empty ULDs is a nice bonus for the environment.

 Not yet ready to send back your ULDs?
 Storing your containers at an airport, even though it can be expensive, is sometimes a valid option.
-However, storing them has just become much easier and less costly.
+However, ULD storage has just become much easier and less costly.
 Plus, the need to invest in a larger fleet is eliminated because empty ULDs will be exactly where they should be.

 Never stop improving

 Our collapsible ULDs give companies a better way of doing business.
-They save time and money, free up more space, simplify loading and unloading, and lessen the environmental impact.
+They save time and money, free up more space in ULD storage, simplify loading and unloading, and lessen the environmental impact.
 In our opinion, everyone’s a winner.

-If you’d like more information about our collapsible containers, please contact one of our specialists at firstname.lastname@example.org.
+If you’d like more information about our collapsible containers, you can download the product brochure of the AAY or AAX collapsible, or contact one of our specialists at firstname.lastname@example.org.